Ashok-Kumar-Ghosh/Web_dev/README.md

 # Web_dev
-hellom world , this is the first push from local machine into gitub directly using bash.
+Hello World , this is the first push from local machine into gitub directly using bash.
+Thus this is where I begin my journey.